-Want to revert back to the default setting.. which is “left” align?
-Run the other REG file enclosed in the Zip file, which restores the default settings.
+Want to revert back to the default left align setting?
+Run the other .reg file enclosed in the zip file, which restores the default settings.

-Note that both the REG files reset the folder view settings which you can always customize later.
+Note that both .reg files reset the folder view settings which you can always customize.

 About the author